 Maryland Law on Missing Witness Rule Inferences

-The missing witness rule is not actually a rule of evidence, but rather a well-established case law doctrine regarding the permissible inference a factfinder may draw from the absence of potential witness in the case.
+The missing witness rule is not actually a rule of evidence but rather a well-established case law doctrine regarding the permissible inference a factfinder may draw from the absence of a potential witness in the case.
 The missing witness rule (sometimes called the “empty-chair doctrine”) permits an adverse inference to be drawn from a party’s failure to call a witness if that witness was “peculiarly available” to only that party:

-if a party has it peculiarly within his power to produce witnesses whose testimony would elucidate a transaction, the fact that he does not do it creates a presumption that the testimony, if produced, would be unfavorable.
+If a party has it peculiarly within his power to produce witnesses whose testimony would elucidate a transaction, the fact that he does not do it creates a presumption that the testimony, if produced, would be unfavorable.

 Bereano v.
 State Ethics Comm’n, 403 Md.
 716, 722 (2008).